padeir0/millipascal/readme.md

 Small procedural language so i can learn code generation.
 Don't use it, if you do, be prepared for it to blow up in your face.
-In fact, it's not even working right now :D

 ```
 memory hello "Hello, World!\n"